gontcharovd/website/index.md

 * You worry about **missing another deadline** because your team spends too much time getting data.
 * Your OT engineers are frustrated with the IT department’s **slow support**.
-* You're exhausted from meetings where vendors pitch their proprietary IIoT-platform with **unclear pricing**.
+* You're exhausted from meetings with software vendors who don't understand your business.

 <br>